RareSkills/blog/foundry-testing-solidity/foundry-testing-solidity.md

 It is possible to get 100% line coverage on this test by sending more ether than the loan size and less ether than the loan size.
 This would execute both branches of the if else, and the final if statement at the end.
 But this would not test the else statement where the loan is paid off exactly to zero.

 The more branches your functions has, the exponentially harder it gets to unit test them.
-The technical word for this is [cylomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
+The technical word for this is [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).

 ### 3. Fully defined state transitions

-Quality unit tests in solidity document state transitions as thoroughly as possible.
+Quality unit tests in Solidity document state transitions as thoroughly as possible.
 State transitions include:
 - a change in storage variables
 - contracts getting deployed or self-destructed
 - ether balances changing